Date

 What we find when we remove your old roof can significantly affect the project’s cost.
 If your existing roof has multiple layers from previous replacements, they all need to be torn off, which adds to labor and disposal fees.
 More importantly, we need to inspect the underlying roof deck.
 If years of leaks have caused water damage, rot, or mold, those sections of the deck must be repaired or replaced before the new roof can be installed.
 Addressing these underlying issues is non-negotiable for a structurally sound and long-lasting commercial roofing system.
 A thorough initial inspection helps anticipate these potential repairs.

-Local Building Codes and Permits
+Understanding Local Building Codes and Permit Costs

 Roofing projects aren’t just about materials and labor; they also have to meet local regulations.
 Building codes in the Puget Sound area dictate specific requirements for things like wind resistance, fire safety, and energy efficiency.
 These codes might influence which materials you can use or require specific installation techniques, which can affect the cost.
 Additionally, every commercial roofing project requires permits from your local municipality.
 The process of obtaining these permits involves fees and administrative work.
 Working with a contractor who is well-versed in local codes ensures your project is compliant from start to finish, avoiding potential fines or delays down the road.

-Pros and Cons of Each Roofing Material
+Weighing the Pros and Cons of Each Roofing Material

 Choosing the right material for your flat roof replacement involves weighing the benefits and drawbacks of each option against your building’s specific needs and your budget.
 Every material offers a unique set of features, from energy efficiency to long-term durability.
 Understanding these differences is the first step toward making a confident decision for your property.
 As you explore these options, remember that the best choice often depends on factors like your local climate, the type of business you run, and how you use your roof space.
 Let’s break down the most popular materials for commercial roofing so you can see how they stack up.

-TPO: Pros and Cons
+The Pros and Cons of TPO Roofing

 TPO, or Thermoplastic Olefin, is a popular single-ply roofing membrane known for its energy-saving properties.
 Its typically white, reflective surface helps bounce sunlight away, which can significantly reduce cooling costs during warmer months.
 This makes it an excellent choice for property owners focused on energy efficiency.
 TPO is also resistant to mold growth, dirt accumulation, and punctures.
 On the flip side, its relative newness to the market means its long-term performance is still being evaluated compared to more established materials.
 While durable, some formulations may not hold up as long as other options, so it’s important to choose a high-quality product from a trusted manufacturer.

-EPDM: Pros and Cons
+The Pros and Cons of EPDM Roofing

 EPDM, often called a “rubber roof,” is a synthetic rubber roofing membrane that has been a reliable choice for decades.
 Its biggest advantage is its exceptional durability and longevity; a well-installed EPDM roof can last for 50 years or more, making it a fantastic long-term investment.
 It’s also highly resistant to weathering, hail, and temperature extremes.
 However, EPDM does have a few downsides.
 The standard black color absorbs heat, which can increase cooling expenses, though lighter-colored options are available.
 It can also be more susceptible to punctures from sharp objects, so it may not be the best fit for roofs with heavy foot traffic or lots of equipment.

-PVC: Pros and Cons
+The Pros and Cons of PVC Roofing

 PVC, or Polyvinyl Chloride, is another trusted single-ply membrane known for its strength and resistance to harsh conditions.
 One of its standout features is its excellent resistance to chemicals, oils, and fats, making it an ideal choice for restaurants or industrial facilities where rooftop vents might expel greasy fumes.
 PVC roofs are also highly durable, fire-resistant, and can handle foot traffic well.
 The main consideration with PVC is its cost.
 It tends to be more expensive upfront than TPO or EPDM.
 While its longevity and low maintenance needs can offset the initial investment over time, the higher price point is something to factor into your budget.

-Modified Bitumen: Pros and Cons
+The Pros and Cons of Modified Bitumen

 Modified Bitumen is an asphalt-based roofing system designed for low-slope or flat roofs.
 It’s a multi-ply system, which gives it superior tear resistance and durability.
 Because it’s thicker and more robust, it’s a great option for roofs that see a lot of foot traffic from maintenance crews.
 This material also performs well in extreme weather conditions.
 On the other hand, the installation process for modified bitumen can be more complex and labor-intensive, sometimes involving torches, which can increase installation costs.
 Its darker surface can also absorb heat, potentially leading to higher energy bills if not coated with a reflective material.